payitmonthly/Integration/index.md

 ## Getting Started

-You need to have opened a live account at [PayItMonthly](https://payitmonthly.uk).
-Once your account is live you can request your API key by emailing [support@payitmonthly.uk](mailto:support@payitmonthly.uk).
+You need to have opened an account with [PayItMonthly](https://payitmonthly.uk).
+Once you have opened your account you can create a Simple Integration API key [here](https://app.payitmonthly.uk/partner/admin/developers).
+If you have any problems creating your API key you can email us [support@payitmonthly.uk](mailto:support@payitmonthly.uk).

 ## HTML Form Based Application